wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.6.6 =
+- Fixed a typo in the country name "Colombia".

 = 3.6.5 =
 - Updated the Swedish translation file.
 Thanks to Andreas Damberg for submitting the translation file.
 - Developer API to query, update, create member accounts.